wikimedia/wikimedia-developer-portal/src/index.md

 ## [Contribute to Wikimedia open source](contribute/)

-Help build the Wikimedia ecosystem with open source software projects.
+Help build the Wikimedia ecosystem with open source software.

 - - -